MarcinKa-dev/SFMLSimpleEngine/Readme.md

 - **Managing Game States:**

-    - Create new classes implementing IGameState for different game states.
+    - Create new classes implementing AbstractGameState for different game states.
 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.